|

 America’s young—and about America’s future—this is a must-read.”

-Newt Gingrich, former Speaker of the United States House of Representatives
+—Newt Gingrich, former Speaker of the United States House of Representatives

 and Founder of the Center for Health Transformation

-“Perhaps it is time for a paradigm shift in how we understand the tumultuous time we call adolescence.
-Dr. Epstein’s landmark book may be just what we need to help enhance our understanding of and better serve those moving through this complex period of life.”
+time we call adolescence.
+Dr. Epstein’s landmark book may be just what we need to help

-Drew Pinsky, M.D., Host of “Loveline” and “Celebrity Rehab with Dr. Drew”;
+—Drew Pinsky, M.D., Host of “Loveline” and “Celebrity Rehab with Dr. Drew”;

 Medical Director, Department of Chemical Dependency Services, Las Encinas